Q-approximation of operating characteristics of clinical trial designs: Introduction

 As an example of this computational burden, consider a Phase 3 RCT with an interim analysis for early futility stopping.
 The investigators need to choose the sample size, the randomization ratio, and the threshold of a posterior probability that triggers early stopping.
 With three possible values for each of these features, we have a total of 27 candidate designs.
 Assume these designs will be compared across only 25 scenarios, defined by 5 values of the treatment effect and 5 accrual rates.
 Simulating 10,000 trials for each design and scenario, with 1 second of computation per trial, would require over 1,800 computing hours.
 Although parallel computing can accelerate this process, comprehensive comparisons of trial designs based on Monte Carlo simulations may still be infeasible.
 As a result, investigators might focus on a narrow set of scenarios (a strategy associated with high risks for the whole drug development process) or evaluate only the simplest statistical designs and methods to reduce the effort necessary for trial simulations.

-We propose an approach that approximates OCs in substantially shorter computation time than Monte Carlo simulations.
+We propose a likelihood-level simulation framework for approximating OCs in substantially shorter computation time than standard Monte Carlo simulations.
 The approximation method that we introduce is based on three considerations: \begin{description} \item[A] In many clinical trial designs the interim decisions and final analyses depend only on the likelihood function.
 In other words, the statistical plans of these clinical trials adhere to the likelihood principle (see \cite{berger_likelihood_1988} for a formal definition). \item[B] Under mild regularity conditions, the log-likelihood can be approximated with a quadratic function. \item[C] The distributions of the center and curvature of the quadratic approximation can be derived using asymptotic results \citep[for example,][]{van_der_vaart_asymptotic_2012, white_maximum_1982}. \end{description} Together, considerations \textbf{A}, \textbf{B}, and \textbf{C} imply that we can approximate OCs by directly generating approximate likelihood functions, which we call \textit{Q-likelihoods}, instead of simulating trials as in Monte Carlo studies.
 We call this strategy the \textit{Q-approximation} of OCs as it arises from a quadratic approximation of the log-likelihood.

+We emphasize that the methodological innovation of the Q-approximation is to use classical likelihood approximations as a tool for efficient evaluation of OCs.
+The approach treats the asymptotic distribution of the likelihood approximation as a simulation model for the quantities that drive the trial’s decisions, including maximum likelihood estimates, p-values, posterior probabilities, and predictive probabilities.
+This provides a practical, general framework that enables rapid OC evaluations and can be applied across many scenarios and candidate designs.

 We provide a simple toy example, which we will refer to as \textbf{Example 1}: